You can use the PHP buildpack with PHP or HHVM runtimes.

-The example above creates and pushes a test application, my-php-app, to Cloud Foundry.
+The previous example creates and pushes a test application, my-php-app, to Cloud Foundry.
 The

 -b argument instructs CF to use this buildpack.
 The remainder of the options and arguments are not specific to the buildpack, for questions on those consult the output of

 Here’s a breakdown of what happens when you run the example:

 cfto push your application.
 This creates a new application with a memory limit of 128M (more than enough here) and upload our test file.

 example.comwith the domain of your public CF provider or private instance).

 While the 30 Second Tutorial shows how quick and easy it is to get started using the buildpack, it skips over quite a bit of what you can do to adjust, configure and extend the buildpack.
 The following sections and links provide a more in-depth look at the buildpack.